gamemanual0/gm0/source/docs/hardware-basics/servo-guide/choosing-servo.rst

 Fortunately, almost all manufacturers use the same standard set of :term:`servo <Servo>` sizes, ranging from sub-micro to large.
-The two sizes commonly used in FTC are *standard size* (which includes REV Smart Servo and goBILDA Dual Mode Servo) and *large size* (also known as quarter-scale) :term:`servos <Servo>`.
+The two sizes commonly used in FTC are *standard size* (which includes REV Smart Servo and goBILDA Dual Mode Servos) and *large size* (also known as quarter-scale) :term:`servos <Servo>`.
 However, large :term:`servos <Servo>` are quite uncommon.